 Wallenstein Garden and Palace

 The Wallenstein Garden takes it’s name from the adjacent Wallenstein Palace (now the home of the Czech Senate).
-As one of 4 or 5 families that supported the Catholic Emperor Ferdinand II during the 30 years war, the Wallensteins were gifted this land after the Catholics took control of Prague in 1621.
+As one of 4 or 5 families that supported the Catholic Emperor Ferdinand II during the 30 years war, the Wallensteins were gifted this land in the Lesser Town after the Catholics took control of Prague in 1621.
 Albrecht Wallenstein was especially favoured as he was the military commander in chief of all the Imperial forces at that time.

 By 1623 construction had begun on the palace which required the destruction of 26 houses that had stood here and a complete reconstruction of others.
 Mostly Italian architects and designers were involved with the building and garden structure so it has a very Italian style, especially the garden.
 The project was completed by 1630.

 The three main parts to Wallenstein Garden and Palace Building: